mezcalhead/covid-19-tools/README.md

   print(area.name() + ' has ' + data[-1] + ' deaths as of ' + area.world.getDates()[-1].strftime('%m/%d/%Y') + '...')
 ```

-There are also some simple plotting functions.
+There are also some basic plotting functions such as this.
+Just give it an area (a county, nation, state, etc...):

 ```python
 ct.simplePlot(area, 'some title', filename, 20, xaxis = 'Days')
 ```

-Here's a simple loop to print several states in the US after creating a SET and sending to multiPlot:
+Here's a loop to plot several US states and countries in a single multiPlot trend.
+We use the set {} hash to store the mix of areas we identified and sent to the multiPlot function call.

 ```python
 	# plot individual areas